scottcain/seqpanel/lib/README.md

   genes and their children (transcripts, exons, etc) that overlap.
 The code GenericSeqPanel then filters the feature set to the gene and transcript specified in the props of the component.
-- BgzipIndexedFasta from "@gmod/indexedfasta" - This access the bgzipped,
+- BgzipIndexedFasta from "@gmod/indexedfasta" - This accesses the bgzipped,
   samtools faidx indexed fasta file.
 The locations of the .fai and .gzi files are found by just appending those extensions to the supplied fastaurl.
 - SequencePanel from "@jbrowse/core/BaseFeatureWidget/SequencePanel" - This